 In researching for this post, I came across an org chart from 2015 that was laughably flat and under-developed.
 It was clear that we were really behind when it came to thinking about our employees’ long-term career development and the formation of discipline-specific cultures.
 Notes from this time do highlight the fact that we were aware of this challenge but it would take time and many missteps before we established something more permanent.

-Today, it’s clear to me that strong agency is one that is thoughtfully structured with strong leadership across all its functions.
+Today, it’s clear to me that a strong agency is one that is thoughtfully structured with well-defined leadership across all its functions.
 We’ve made a lot of progress in building out discipline leadership with supporting layers of management.
 There are still some functions that Sei-Wook and I still oversee, but our roadmap is clear: invest in developing and hiring really capable people who can take the reins and do a better job than we ever can.

 Lack of Project Profitability